LeoBoticsHub/b1_description/README.md

 ## Environment

-We recommand users to run this package in Ubuntu 20.04 or 22.04 and ROS noetic, Foxy or Humble envir\onment.
+We recommand users to run this package in Ubuntu 20.04 or 22.04 and ROS noetic, Foxy or Humble environment.

 ## Authors